 The floor press is an all but forgotten exercise, but it is great for strength and mass.
 Set the bar at the lowest safety level at the power rack, which should be about 15-18 inches above the floor, and get under it.
 (If your gym doesn’t have power racks, change the gym.
 Seriously.)
 Choose a wide grip bench and press the bar from a full stop to full extension.

 You should treat each rep as a single, making sure you achieve a full stop at the bottom and the top.

 4. Avoid the bench press

 Do not flat bench press!
-Steve Shaw is probably going to hate me for this, but I am convinced that for bodybuilding (not powerlifting) the barbell flat bench is a poor choice for most trainees.
+Some might hate me for saying this, but I am convinced that for bodybuilding (not powerlifting) the barbell flat bench is a poor choice for most trainees.
 It causes elbow and shoulder problems and forms a droopy chest.

 Then there is the whole moronic "Whadda ya bench" nonsense, which usually leads to poor form and blown out elbows/torn rotator cuffs.
 The reality is that the flat bench is more of a shoulder/triceps than chest exercise.
 In addition, the flat bench builds sort of a droopy chest, which isn’t what we are after.

 The incline bench press is a better choice, especially if you have long arms.
 It will hit your chest without putting too much strain on your shoulders.
 In addition, I find racking and unracking easier when using the incline bench.